Polls on Topical Issues

 Exchange rates are clearly influenced by a wide range of different factors, and the importance of each varies both from country to country and, for any given currency, over time.
 The special survey (sample above) is an attempt to compare and rank the differing degrees of sensitivity with which different currencies respond to these various influences.
 In addition, as these influences are frequently pushing in different directions, it should also help to determine which factors are likely to dominate.

-For further information, including economic data on other countries, see the complete study in Consensus Forecasts, August 2017.
+For further information, including economic data on other countries, see the complete study in Consensus Forecasts – G7 and Western Europe, February 2022

 Consensus forecasts are mean averages of individual panellists’ predictions of the performance of various indicators over a given time.
 However, most forecasters would also attach some probability to various – perhaps radically different – outcomes or scenarios.
 These probabilities provide a wider assessment of the risk attached to the consensus and are based on estimates of unexpected or extreme movements in key variables, such as exchange rates or commodity prices.
 These and other factors could alter a central forecast.
-Every year in January, we ask our panellists to supplement their central forecasts for GDP growth and inflation for the year ahead with a set of probabilities of the outcomes falling within specified ranges shown in the tables.
-The ranges differ from country to country and from variable to variable, but were chosen so that the central range (the middle column in the tables and charts) generally encompassed the consensus forecast from last month’s survey.
+Every year in January, we ask our panellists to supplement their central forecasts for GDP growth and inflation for the year ahead with a set of probabilities of outcomes falling within specified ranges.
+The ranges differ across countries and variables, but were chosen so that the central range generally encompasses the consensus forecast from last month’s survey.

-For further information, including economic data on other countries, see the complete study in Consensus Forecasts, January 2017.
+For further information, including economic data on other countries, see the complete study in Consensus Forecasts – G7 and Western Europe, January 2022.